 On the other hand, OTT moments of cruel punishment are an oddly charming hoot in their dated exposure.
 Celia isn’t up for coitus, so Christopher sneaks off to commit bestiality and Hiricide, in exactly that order.
 Christopher wants to wind up his old mam, so calls her and lets her listen in on his raunchy session with his “wife”.
 A private detective turns up hot on the couple’s tail, only to end up hanging from an airborne plane by his neck.
 It’s a film comprised of ludicrous moments and little character work, which- at a run time of 1hr 48mins- is dangerously uninvolving.

 But then, it’s not supposed to be involving, it’s supposed to be the opposite.
 Heroine-addicted lesbian barmaids, mutual masturbation, effeminate pederastical relationships, decadent middle aged women enjoying Golden Showers, it’s all here.
 A twist is gleefully blurted out in the final moments, paired with a terrifically sadistic demise, and that’s it, the film ends.
 An odd testament to the talent of Behling and the golden age of shock.

-An adventure of omni-sexual discourse, sadism, murder, and violence, Island of Death has a few superb moments of nastiness, but its gore never quite gets up there with the likes of Deodato’s Cannibal Holocaust or Ferrara’s Driller Killer.
+An adventure of omni-sexual discourse, sadism, murder, and violence, Island of Death has a few superb moments of nasty violence, but its gore never quite gets up there with the likes of Deodato’s Cannibal Holocaust or Ferrara’s Driller Killer.
 It’s the kind of shameless exploitation film that, softened by its age, appears somewhat playful alongside contemporary “Nasties” like A Serbian Film, Grotesque, and The Bunny Game.
-A plethora of decent extras allows intimate understanding of the film’s construction and survival.
+A plethora of extras allows intimate understanding of the film’s construction and survival.